 If you have been injured from being in an accident with an emergency vehicle, regardless of whether you were a passenger, pedestrian or driver of another vehicle, if it can be proven that you weren’t to blame, you may want to make a claim for compensation.
 However, due to the level of bureaucracy involved, these types of claims can become very complicated.
-Legal Helpline is a personal injury claims law firm that can help you to work through the legalities of making such a claim and get you the compensation you deserve.
+Legal Helpline is a claims management company that can help you to work through the legalities of making such a claim and get you the compensation you deserve.

 Jump to a Section

 - Accident with an emergency services vehicle compensation claims guide